John-Jordan/100-days-of-code/r1-log.md

 Finished my working first draft of my #tkinter #python app.
 Needs more design work but it works.
 You can check out the code on my github (see profile for link).
 It allows names to be entered and a pop up declaring a random winner.

 ### R1D82
+Got some help to fix an error in my tkinter app code.
+Then started a new python udemy course.
+I think its going to be pretty helpful.
+I'll share some of the apps I build as I go.

 ### R1D83
 ### R1D84
 ### R1D85